noadc-dev/porkbun-ddns/README.md

       - PORKBUN_SECRET_API_KEY

 secrets:
+  # Replace `/path/to/secrets/` with the actual directory where your secrets are stored.
   PORKBUN_API_KEY:
-    file: /path/to/secrets/PORKBUN_API_KEY  # Replace `/path/to/secrets/` with the actual directory where your secrets are stored.
+    file: /path/to/secrets/PORKBUN_API_KEY
   PORKBUN_SECRET_API_KEY:
-    file: /path/to/secrets/PORKBUN_SECRET_API_KEY  # Replace `/path/to/secrets/` with the actual directory where your secrets are stored.
+    file: /path/to/secrets/PORKBUN_SECRET_API_KEY
 ```

 ---